Back to employers

 These hands-on roles are obtained by completing an apprenticeship, which is a three to four year course, involving on-the-job work with an employer as well as intermittent training with a Registered Training Organisation.
 Possible trades could include carpentry, bricklaying, plastering and tiling to name a few.
 At the end of your apprenticeship, you’ll come out with a Certificate III level qualification in your chosen trade.
 Undertaking a trade is also a great step towards becoming a registered builder.

-Professional roles tend to be less hands-on and could include management positions or specialist jobs including building surveying, OHS and building design.
-Professional qualifications can be obtained through a number of ways.
+Non-trade roles tend to be less hands-on and could include management positions or specialist jobs including building surveying, OHS and building design.
+These qualifications can be obtained through a number of ways.
 Depending on your area of interest this could include completing a university degree, TAFE courses or a traineeship.

 Career pathway advice